AI Alignment: Principles, Strategies, and the Path Forward

 February 5, 2025

 Our previous blog explored the definition of AI alignment, its necessity, and the challenges it presents.
-In this post, we dive deeper into the core principles of AI alignment, the strategies to achieving it, and its impact on the future of technology.
+In this post, we dive deeper into the core principles of AI alignment, the strategies for achieving it, and its impact on the future of technology.

-Principles of AI Alignment
+Key Principles of AI Alignment

 1. Goal Alignment